What is Tenants Liability Insurance?

 With contents insurance: This type of insurance can sometimes be referred as 'tenants insurance', 'tenants contents insurance' or just 'contents insurance'.
 It’s usually better value to buy a home contents insurance policy, with tenants liability cover included.
 It doesn’t tend to be much more expensive, and often gives a higher level of cover.
 Of course, you also get cover for all of your own property.
 With Urban Jungle, it’s included as standard in our contents insurance policies for no extra cost, all this starts from £5/month.

-The standalone cover is usually better for people who don’t have many personal possessions and want to protect their deposit or are being advised to buy it by their landlord or letting agent.
+The standalone cover is usually better for people who don’t have many personal possessions or are being advised to buy it by their landlord or letting agent.
 Our tenant's liability insurance policy gets you £5k cover for just £55 per year.

 Is tenant liability insurance mandatory in the UK?